Position weight matrix: Conversion of position probability matrix to position weight matrix

-Most often the elements in PWMs are calculated as log likelihoods.
+Most often the elements in PWMs are calculated as log odds.
 That is, the elements of a PPM are transformed using a background model $b$ so that:

 describes how an element in the PWM (left), $M_{k,j}$, can be calculated.

 The simplest background model assumes that each letter appears equally frequently in the dataset.
 That is, the value of $b_k = 1/\vert k \vert$ for all symbols in the alphabet (0.25 for nucleotides and 0.05 for amino acids).
 Applying this transformation to the PPM M from above (with no pseudocounts added) gives:

 The $-\infty$ entries in the matrix make clear the advantage of adding pseudocounts, especially when using small datasets to construct M. The background model need not have equal values for each symbol: for example, when studying organisms with a high GC-content, the values for C and G may be increased with a corresponding decrease for the A and T values.

 When the PWM elements are calculated using log likelihoods, the score of a sequence can be calculated by adding (rather than multiplying) the relevant values at each position in the PWM.
 The sequence score gives an indication of how different the sequence is from a random sequence.
 The score is 0 if the sequence has the same probability of being a functional site and of being a random site.
 The score is greater than 0 if it is more likely to be a functional site than a random site, and less than 0 if it is more likely to be a random site than a functional site.
 The sequence score can also be interpreted in a physical framework as the binding energy for that sequence.